As January draws to an end, December level 1 exam results are always being published.

 That's why we allowed for lots of Equity, Ethics, FRA, and FI in our CFA Study Planner for level 2 candidates.

 If you go for the paid version, you will also get access to 50 exam-type item sets and tons of videos, tests, and formulas:

 CFA Level 2 Study Plan: Assumptions & Timing

-The study plan is divided into topics (5 Study Blocks) and we believe that the sequence is just optimal as it gives you a great portion of Equity.
+The study plan is divided into topics (5 Study Blocks) and we believe that the sequence is just optimal as it focuses on Ethics, Equity, Fixed Income, and FRA first.
 The time scheduled for each topic depends on its difficulty, the number of pages in the Curriculum and the number of questions devoted to the topic on the exam.

 - Equity Investments

 2nd Study Block (6 March – 24 March)

 - FI+DI Review

 3rd Study Block (25 March – 16 Apr)